 - A full continuum of care is offered in order to ensure each client’s long-term recovery.

 At Montecatini, we believe that no matter how long you have suffered from an eating disorder, recovery is possible and hope is manifested daily, as we work together in support of your long-term healing and inner-peace.

 Since treating our very first client in 1991, Montecatini has helped inspire and transform the lives of hundreds of women.
 We are nationally recognized as a leading provider of eating disorder treatment and are dedicated to helping our clients resume their lives as healthy, joyful individuals who are ready to live to their fullest potential.
 Women between the ages of 16 and 55 can heal in our residential, partial hospitalization, and intensive outpatient programs.
 These programs are designed to help our clients overcome anorexia nervosa, bulimia nervosa, or binge-eating disorder, as well as co-occurring mental health and substance use disorders.

-Our staff of passionate and devoted professionals, many of whom have overcome their own struggles with eating, work in close collaboration with each client who comes to us for treatment.
+Our staff of passionate and devoted professionals, many of whom have overcome their own struggles with eating disorders, work in close collaboration with each client who comes to us for treatment.
 By creating personalized plans for each person who chooses to heal with us, we are able to provide the highest quality of care while honoring the individuality of each client.
 Depending upon the outcome of an initial assessment, clients may have the following interventions incorporated into their customized treatment plans:

 Medication management: When a client comes to us battling a mental health condition in addition to an eating disorder, she may benefit from the inclusion of certain medication(s).
 Our psychiatrist is available to meet with clients once per week to assess medication needs, prescribe medication, and adjust dosages as needed.
 Physician’s assistants and nurses are also available to monitor the effectiveness of any medication that is prescribed and to ensure that clients are adhering to medication regimens.